 Tax incentives for biodiesel expired at the end of 2016.
-Before then, the law provided an income tax credit for fuels containing biodiesel and was the aggregation of three credits: 1) a blender credit; 2) a producer credit; and 3) a small producer credit.
-The biodiesel blender credit was \$1.00 per gallon for biodiesel mixed with petroleum diesel fuel.
+The law had provided an income tax credit for fuels containing biodiesel and was the aggregation of three credits.
+The biodiesel blender credit was \$1.00 per gallon for biodiesel mixed with diesel fuel.
 It applied to any blended biodiesel, whether of domestic origin or imported.
 The biodiesel credit was \$1.00 for each gallon of pure biodiesel.
-The small agribiodiesel producer credit was an additional credit of 10 cents per gallon for up to 15 million gallons when agri-biodiesel production capacity did not exceed 60 million gallons per year.
+The small agri-biodiesel producer credit was an additional credit of 10 cents per gallon for up to 15 million gallons when agri-biodiesel production capacity did not exceed 60 million gallons per year.
 The law also provided a biodiesel excise tax credit that could be taken against the taxpayer's fuel tax liability.
 The credit was \$1.00 per gallon through 2016.